Persistent homology analysis of type 2 diabetes genome-wide association studies in protein-protein interaction networks: Results

 \subsection{The LCC of GWAS hits}

 We compiled the T2D GWAS hits using the large-scale T2D GWAS summary statistics data, 565 of which are present in the human PPI network.
 As the P-value threshold increased from 0 to 5×10$^{-8}$, the LCC of the subnetwork induced by the T2D GWAS hits increased (Figure \ref{fig:fig1}A).
 When the standard genome-wide significance threshold of 5×10$^{-8}$ was applied, we identified the LCC comprising 196 nodes and 235 edges, which is significantly larger than that expected by chance (P=0.0487, Figure \ref{fig:fig1}B).
-This LCC was defined as a T2D disease module; the disease module genes and GWAS hit P-values are shown in Supplementary Table S1.
+We defined a T2D observable disease module as this LCC of the T2D GWAS hits (Supplementary Table S1).
 Other connected components of the subnetwork induced by the T2D GWAS hits comprised $\le$5 nodes, which were excluded from the downstream analyses.